 Our volunteer car drivers are volunteers who live and work in the local community and they give up their time to assist our Patient Transport Service, by transporting patients to and from hospital appointments, treatment centres and other health facilities.
 They play an essential role providing patient care and for the patients they help, volunteer car drivers are the face of the service.

-Our Trust User group (TUG) are an independent group of volunteers from around the region who help us identify ways of improving services and support us with a range of activities.
+Our Community Engagement Group (CEG) are an independent group of volunteers from around the region who help us identify ways of improving services and support us with a range of activities.
 They are our critical friends.